Actindo-AG/Documentation/DocuTest/03_UserInterfaceDescription.md

     Click this button to complete a dispatch note.
 This button is displayed if the checkbox of at least one dispatch note is selected.
     For detailed information, see [Complete a dispatch note](../Operation/01_ManageDispatchNotes.md#complete-a-dispatch-note).

+**Status information fields**
 The list displays all dispatch notes.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

-- *Connection*
-    Name of the connection to the fulfiller.

-- *Document number*
-    Dispatch note number.
-This number equals the delivery note number in the *Order management* module.
+The following status information fields are available:

 - *Status*
     Dispatch note status.
 The following statuses are available: